bhlvoong/LBTATools/README.md

 [![Platform](https://img.shields.io/cocoapods/p/LBTATools.svg?style=flat)](https://cocoapods.org/pods/LBTATools)

 ## The cure for boring UI code
 Do you suffer from ugly layout code and boring UICollectionViewController boilerplate code?
 Yes, we've all been there.
-I'm not the only one that has written view setup functions that are so monstrous that it feels like a **beast from hell**.
+I'm not the only one that has written monstrous view setup functions that look like **beasts from hell**.

 Now, there is a solution to this problem: **LBTATools**.